 In order, these notices will include:

-After your receive an LT11/Letter 1058, you can expect the IRS to begin taking a portion of your paycheck two weeks after your deadline to request a hearing has elapsed.
+After your receive an LT11/Letter 1058, you can expect the IRS to begin garnishing your wages two weeks after your deadline to request a hearing has elapsed.

 Do I Have a Chance to Fight against Wage Garnishment?